jahanvisharma-dotcom/Sticky-Scroll-CSS-JS-/README.md

 # Sticky-Scroll-CSS-JS-

-This is a sticky scroll
+This is a sticky scroll effect